blaze/blaze/docs/design/blaze-sql-cache.rst

   # This new query should hit catalog cache
   b = sql_arr.where("2010 < date < 2011")

-  # We are done with caching with this specific deferred arra
+  # We are done with caching with this specific deferred array
   sql_arr.deactivate_cache()

   # We are done with 'my_cache' completely